ozansener/active_adaptation/README.md

 50,55,62,68,70,73,76,78,79,81

 # TODO

-- Figure out what's happening if there is dropout
+- <del> Figure out what's happening if there is dropout </del>
+- Write the testing code for arbitrary models
+- Test everything on the spreadsheat and look at the result